 Did you see this teaser below on social media?
 Then you’ve come to the right place.
+Have you heard of the BYU dragshow?

 On Sep 3rd, 2022 – We covered a drag show event targeting children in the name of BYU through various BYU affiliated groups.
 The public event happened at Kiwanis park in Provo, just barely off campus.